sudheerj/angular-interview-questions/README.md

      **[⬆ Back to Top](#table-of-contents)**

 165. ### What is Sanitization?
-Is angular supports it?
+Does Angular support it?
      **Sanitization** is the inspection of an untrusted value, turning it into a value that's safe to insert into the DOM.
 Yes, Angular supports sanitization.
 It sanitizes untrusted values for HTML, styles, and URLs but sanitizing resource URLs isn't possible because they contain arbitrary code.

      **[⬆ Back to Top](#table-of-contents)**